devscafecommunity/CafeWithCode_Course/README.md

 DevCourse is a free and open-source course designed to help beginners learn programming concepts and develop their coding skills.
 Whether you're new to programming or looking to expand your knowledge, this course provides a structured curriculum and practical projects to enhance your learning experience.

 ## Languages
-The DevCourse currently offers the following programming languages:
+The DevCourse currently offers the following languages:

 | Languages |
 |-----------|
 | [pt-BR](https://github.com/devscafecomunity/CafeWithCode_Course/tree/main/roadmap/pt/roadmap.md) |

-Please note that the course materials, including lessons and exercises, are currently provided in Portuguese (Brazilian).
+Please note that the course materials, including lessons and exercises, are currently provided in Portuguese (Brazilian) so we still working on translations.

 ## Discussions
 Join the discussion in our community forum to ask questions, share experiences, and connect with fellow learners.
 Visit [Discussions](https://github.com/orgs/devscafecomunity/discussions) to participate in the conversation.